Ad Protect Your Online Privacy with a VPN

 #11 | 02/05/2004The One Where the Stripper Cries

 Joey is a celebrity contestant on "The $100,000 Pyramid," with its actual host, Donny Osmond.
-Phoebe's bachelorette party features a rather unexpected surprise when the stripper shows up.
-Chandler and Ross attend a college reunion and flash back to 1987 to reflect on a pact they made when they were in college.
+Meanwhile, Phoebe's bachelorette party features a rather unexpected surprise when the stripper shows up.
+Also, Chandler and Ross attend a college reunion and flash back to 1987 to reflect on a pact they made when they were in college.

 #12 | 02/12/2004The One with Phoebe's Wedding